jonnald0430/miles-to-km/README.md

 # miles-to-km
-A tkinter app that converts mile to kilometers, covering the basics of using tkinter
+A tkinter app that converts mile to kilometers, covering the basics of tkinter.

+Basic concepts covered:
+Widgets
+Layouts
+Styling